 6. Visit Zoo Boise, Idaho’s Best Zoo

 Although not the largest zoo in Idaho (Tautphaus Park in Idaho Falls claims the title), Zoo Boise is a nice small, well-maintained zoo with an ideal location on the city’s beautiful Greenbelt.
 Here you will find a nice variety of animals, well-maintained exhibits, and nice landscaping.
 This zoo is walkable with fewer crowds than most major city zoos, making it the perfect place to take a summer stroll.
-Tip: Visit on Thursdays for discounted admission prices ($5 instead of $8).
+Tip: Visit on Thursdays for discounted admission prices.